connorheyz/google-drive-uploader-bot/README.md

 - `/show-config` - Display current configuration

 **Admin Commands** (requires Administrator permission):
+- `/set-officer-permissions <permission>` - Set the permission required for officers
 - `/set-root-folder <google-drive-share-link>` - Set the root Google Drive folder
 - `/google-auth-start` - Authenticate your google account with the bot
 - `/google-auth-finish` - Provide the refresh token to the bot for authorization